The Maloney-Shamie Vision Institute is an Authorized FDA Study Center for vision correction technology.

 Eye makeup can be worn after 24 hours but it must be new unopened make up to avoid bacterial infection.
 After a week, the original makeup can be used.

 Patients who are active in sports are cautioned to wear protective eye wear to ensure their eyes are not injured.
 LASIK aftercare includes physical protection, particularly when playing sports that could potentially result in a blow to the eyes.

 Lubrication is important during the ongoing healing process.
 Patients are advised to use the lubricating drops provided 3 to 4 times a day even if the eyes don’t feel dry.

 LASIK recovery is complete after a few months although improvements to vision will be experienced right away.
-Dr. Maloney will examine your eyes as you progress through recovery, testing your vision improvement and ensuring you are experiencing the best vision possible.
+Dr. Maloney or Dr. Shamie will examine your eyes as you progress through recovery, testing your vision improvement and ensuring you are experiencing the best vision possible.